 As of the last update, Kadokawa, Studio Millepensee, or any company related to the production of the anime has not officially confirmed the Kumo Desu ga, Nani ka?
 Season 2 release date.
 Nor has the production of a So I’m a Spider, So What? sequel been announced.

 Once the news is officially confirmed this article will be updated with the relevant information.

 In the meantime, it’s possible to speculate about when, or if, the So I’m a Spider, So What?
 Season 2 premiere date will occur in the future.

-The anime has all the hallmarks for success.
+The anime has some of the hallmarks for success.
 It’s well-reviewed by critics, the adaptation captures the heart of the original story thanks to the original creator being directly involved in the production, and with two cours it’ll be capable of telling the story well enough that audiences should be drawn into its web.

 Oddly enough, the anime still seems to be suffering from relatively low reviews from anime fans.
 Perhaps some of the negative reviews come from critics of 3D animation in general?

 While the anime never approaches the BEASTARS-level perfection of Studio Orange, arguably the CGI for the Spider anime was the Berserk hybrid approach done right.